Cowboy Poet & Philadelphia Lawyer

 The cornerstones of my heritage are Spurs and Books.
 What rowels are to spurs — vowels are to words.
 They are the jingle of rhythm and points of meaning.

 The self-proclaimed label of Cowboy Poet is to honor the importance of heroes and the power of words.
 As a kid, I wore a fancy, tied-down, two-gun rig, with which to dispatch the bad guys.
 Now, I rely on the proverb, “Truly, the pen is mightier than the sword.”

 He didn’t miss the mark by much.
 When it comes to putting together the conference room deals of our society, attorneys and CPAs are usually sitting side by side.

 “There are only two ways to make a lasting impression: Dazzle ’em with your Brilliance — or Baffle ’em with your Bullsh#t.”

 My story began on the sagebrush prairies of eastern Montana.
 Consequently, it’s one of western adventure and philosophical musings.
-As a CPA, I have a fiduciary responsibility to apply the professional traditions of black, white, and gray.
-However, life is so much more — It is rich in color.
+As a CPA, I have a fiduciary responsibility to apply the professional traditions of black, white — and gray.
+However, life is so much more — it’s rich in color.

 As we consider the words at the core of SageTalk, the first is representative of the wisdom from the Sages of the Ages.
 The second is an encouragement for us to always and boldly Talk (share) our ideas, passions, and vision for the future — with others.

-The rainbow arc of the spectrum between the two words (Sage ~ Talk) is comprised of colorful stories.
-Accordingly, we must share our version with the Whole Wide World.
+The rainbow arc of the spectrum between the two words (Sage ~ Talk) is comprised of colorful Stories.
+Accordingly, YOU and I must share our unique versions with the Whole Wide World.